zozor/hgui/README.md

 Issues
 ===========================
 Gtk sucks.
-It spams my face
+It spams my face with errors.